TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/Flexforms/Index.rst

          **Recommended usage:**

    Disabled
-         Use this type for FlexForm fields working as “container elements” providing structures for other content elements.
+         Use this type for FlexForm fields working as "container elements" providing structures for other content elements.
 In such cases it is unlikely that you want localization of the content element references(\*).